rook/rook/README.md

 #### Deploy Rook

-Rook can be setup and deployed in Kubernetes by simply deploying the [rook-operator](https://github.com/rook/rook/blob/master/demo/kubernetes/rook-operator.yaml) deployment manifest.
+Rook can be setup and deployed in Kubernetes by simply deploying the [rook-operator](demo/kubernetes/rook-operator.yaml) deployment manifest.
-You will this manifest and all our example manifests files in the [demo/kubernetes](https://github.com/rook/rook/blob/master/demo/kubernetes) folder.
+You will find this manifest and all our example manifest files in the [demo/kubernetes](demo/kubernetes) folder.

 ```
 $ cd demo/kubernetes